Flash (photography): Electronic flash

 A typical electronic flash unit has electronic circuitry to charge a high-capacitance capacitor to several hundred volts.
 When the flash is triggered by the shutter's flash synchronization contact, the capacitor is discharged rapidly through a permanent flash tube, producing an immediate flash lasting typically less than 1/1000 of a second, shorter than shutter speeds used, with full brightness before the shutter has started to close, allowing easy synchronization of maximum shutter opening with full flash brightness, unlike flashbulbs which were slower to reach full brightness and burned for a longer time, typically 1/30 of a second.

-A single electronic flash unit is often mounted on a camera's accessory shoe or a bracket; many inexpensive cameras have an electronic flash unit built in.
+A single electronic flash unit is often mounted on a camera's accessory shoe or a bracket; many inexpensive cameras have an electronic flash unit built in, with some cameras (such as the Nikon Z50II) having both.
 For more sophisticated and longer-range lighting several synchronised flash units at different positions may be used.

 Ring flashes that fit to a camera's lens can be used for shadow free portrait and macro photography; some lenses have built-in ring-flash.

 In a photographic studio, more powerful and flexible studio flash systems are used.
 They usually contain a modelling light, a lamp close to the flash tube; the continuous illumination of the modelling light lets the photographer visualize the effect of the flash.
 LED lamps are replacing the previous incandescent light bulbs in new designs, modelling lights typically being proportionately variable to flash power require dimmable LEDs and suitable circuitry in the head.
 Multiple flashes may be synchronised for multi-source lighting.

 The strength of a flash device is often indicated in terms of a guide number designed to simplify exposure setting.
 The energy released by larger studio flash units, such as monolights, is indicated in watt-seconds.

 Canon names its electronic flash units Speedlite, and Nikon uses Speedlight; these terms are frequently used as generic terms for electronic flash units designed to be mounted on, and triggered by, a camera hot shoe.